 The brain is very powerful to process the thoughts

 By default, the brain has the ability to screen these thoughts and process only those thoughts which are appropriate for processing.
 That is why it is very important to have a habit of thinking positively.
-Only thoughts that are of benefits to a person need to be processed and other thoughts that are not of benefits can be ignored or let those just passing through.
-It depends from person to person, which kind of thought a person’s mind thinks are important to process.
+Only thoughts that are of benefit to a person need to be processed and other thoughts that are not of benefits can be ignored or let those just passing through.
+It depends from person to person, which kind of thought a person’s mind thinks is important to process.

 A positive mindset does not mean ignoring any kind of danger or threat which may occur.
 It is to understand the threat and positively make a strategy to resolve it in a proper way.
 Considering them as a challenge rather than perceiving them as a threat to survival.

 “ …for there is nothing good or bad but thinking makes it so. ” William Shakespeare